Kanya King: Recognition

-Appointed a Member of the Order of the British Empire (MBE) in 1999, King was promoted CBE in the 2018 Birthday Honours List.
+In the 1999 Birthday Honours, King was appointed a Member of the Order of the British Empire (MBE) for services to the Music Industry; she was promoted to Commander of the same Order (CBE) in the 2018 Birthday Honours for services to music and culture.

-Having graduated as a BA (Hons) from Goldsmiths' College, King was later awarded an honorary fellowship of Goldsmiths, University of London (2004), an honorary doctorate of Business Administration at London Metropolitan University (2006) as well as an honorary doctorate of Music from Leeds Metropolitan University (2008).
+She was also awarded an honorary fellowship of Goldsmiths, University of London (2004), an honorary doctorate of Business Administration at London Metropolitan University (2006), as well as an honorary doctorate from Leeds Metropolitan University (2008).

-In 2011, King was named one of London's Most Influential People by the London Evening Standard, one of Britain's Most Entrepreneurial Women (Real Business) and has been regularly listed in the Powerlist as one of Britain's Most Influential Black People.
+In 2011, King was named one of London's Most Influential People by the London Evening Standard, one of Britain's Most Entrepreneurial Women (Real Business) and was regularly listed in the Powerlist as one of Britain's Most Influential Black People.
 She was recognised by the music industry in 2016, with the "Media Pioneer Award" at the Music Week Women In Music Awards.
+In February 2013, she was rated as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, and also featured on the BBC's 100 Women.
+In October 2015, King was listed by UK-based company Richtopia at number 60 in the list of 100 Most Influential British Entrepreneurs.